DDMAL/libmei/README.md

 It is developed by the [Distributed Digital Music Archives and Libraries Lab](http://ddmal.music.mcgill.ca/) at the Schulich School of Music at McGill University, Montréal, Canada

+This is a modified version that is used for production C++ code for [Verovio](http://www.verovio.org).
+The main difference with LibMEI are:
+1. it generates only attribute classes (Mixin in LibMEI)
+2. each attribute has a C++ type deduced from the MEI schema or given in a separted configuration file
+3. it uses the MEI page-based customization not included in the MEI 2013 v2.1.0 (see [MEI](http://www.music-encoding.org)).

 License
 -------
 LibMEI is released under the MIT license.